OSGeo/gdal/doc/source/drivers/vector/openfilegdb.rst

 .. built_in_by_default::

-The OpenFileGDB driver provides read, write and update access to vector layers of File Geodatabases (.gdb directories) created by ArcGIS 9 and above.
+The OpenFileGDB driver provides read, write and update access to vector layers of File Geodatabases (.gdb directories) created by ArcGIS 10 and above (it has also read-only support for ArcGIS 9.x geodatabases).
 The dataset name must be the directory/folder name, and it must end with the .gdb extension.